benja2998/todo/README.md

 # todo

-A minimal todo app in only 97 lines of POSIX C.
+A minimal todo app in less than 100 lines of POSIX C.

 ## Getting started